Noksek2/Noksek2/README.md

 - C/C++ C# Python, ... etc(Rust)
 - Interested in PL/Compiler, Graphics Engine
 - i wish normal life
-- AI for learning but not for vibe coding, .
+- AI(LLM) for learning but not for vibe coding, .